 Electrical Requirements and Testing Lab Approval – A well-designed self-contained dental unit should be able to operate from a standard electrical outlet without overloading the circuit even with both pumps running at the same time.

 Ensure that the model you select has a UL certification by an approved testing lab.
 This will give you peace of mind knowing that all the electrical components, wiring, switches are high quality and have been assembled correctly.

 Dental Water Supply and Water Line Disinfection – Current requirements are mandating that the water lines in dental delivery units be disinfected to remove the biofilm that can grow inside the small diameter tubings.
-Tablets and other chemicals can clog or damage dental unit components and require consistent management to ensure that they the removal of biofilm is obtained.
-An ideal mobile dental system should have a water line disinfection cartridge that can be part of the bottle system so that no daily maintenance is required.
+Tablets and other chemicals can clog or damage portable dental unit components and require consistent management to ensure that the removal of biofilm is obtained.
+An ideal portable dental unit should have a water line disinfection cartridge that can be part of the bottle system so that no daily maintenance is required.
 Since these cartridges can be expensive, select a system with tandem water supply that gives ample water supply for a full day’s procedures but only requires one cartridge to filter both bottles.

 Please visit ASIDental.Com/Portable-Work for additional information on ASI Dental’s line of advanced mobile dental delivery system technology.

 Copyright 2019 All Rights Reserved.
 ASI Medical, Inc. DBA ASI Dental Specialties | Terms & Conditions of Use